What follows is a short list of useful AmigaDOS commands:

 Say - to activate the Amiga's speech synthesizer.

-The UPARROW - scrolls through the previously typed commands (DOS 2.x and up).
+The Up Arrow - scrolls through the previously typed commands (DOS 2.x and up).

 Shift Arrow - Moves cursor to beginning or end of a line of text.